Several spells of light showers expected in parts of the island

 Winds will be south-westerly and speed will be 20-30 kmph.

-Wind speed may increase up to 40-50 kmph at times in the sea areas off the coast extending from Hambantota to Pottuvil.
+Wind speed may increase up to 40-50 kmph at times in the sea areas off the coast extending from Hambantota to Pottuvil and in the sea areas off the coast extending from Puttalam to Kankasanthurai via Mannar.

 Temporarily strong gusty winds and very rough seas can be expected during thundershowers.